pwawslearning/Cloud_Projects/project_9/readme.md

-# Build peer connection between two VPCs by using Terraform
+# Build peering connection between two VPCs by using Terraform

 ![Image](https://github.com/user-attachments/assets/47b5dee8-5a9b-400e-884b-c2a9b4a40158)